RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/equation-number.md

 $$f(x)$$
 ```

-Also, note that you cannot insert a link to equations in callouts or blockquotes.
-This is an inherent limitation of Obsidian rather than this plugin.[^1]

-Lastly, make sure there is an emtpy line under the block ID of the equation.
+Also, make sure there is an emtpy line under the block ID of the equation.
 Again, this is needed due to how Obsidian works. **You can enforce this using the [Linter](obsidian://show-plugin?id=obsidian-linter) plugin's rule "[Empty Line Around Math Blocks
 ](https://platers.github.io/obsidian-linter/settings/spacing-rules/#empty-line-around-math-blocks)."**

+### Equations in callouts/blocks

+You cannot insert a link to equations in callouts or blockquotes.
+This is an inherent limitation of Obsidian rather than this plugin.[^1]

 [^1]: Technically, it is possible to display an equation number for an equation in callouts.
 However, I think there is no point in doing it if the equation cannot be referenced.

+### PDF export

+Currently, dynamic equation numbers are not rendered in exported PDFs.
+As a quick fix,[^2] you can run the command **Convert equation numbers in the current note to static \\tag{}** to explicitly insert the equation numbers as static LaTeX tags (`\tag{...}`) to avoid this issue.
+Make sure you make a backup before this command and undo the tag insertion after exporting finishes.

+[^2]: If you have any idea to fix this issue in a cleaner way, let me know via a GitHub issue or pull request!

 ## The `align` Environment